Translate This Page

 education.

-In Scotland, pupils move to secondary education
+pupils move to secondary education at the age

-exams called Standard Grades and then move
+Standard Grades and then move on to Highers

-on to Highers and Advanced Highers.
-These
+and Advanced Highers.
+These are very similar

-are very similar to the English Advanced
+to the English Advanced Subsidiary and

 In the UK, there are four types of state schools.

-First is the community school, which is run by the
+community school, which is run by the

-local authority, sometimes offering their facilities
+local authority, sometimes

-and providing services like childcare and adult
+and providing services like childcare and

 learning classes.